 4. MSGin5G Server checks whether the MSGin5G Client 1 is authenticated and authorized to send Aggregated message request.
 If authenticated and authorized, the MSGin5G Server skips step 5.

-5. If MSGin5G Client 1 is not authorized to send Aggregated message request or the Aggregated message request is not valid, the MSGin5G Server sends Aggregated message reject to the MSGin5G Client 1.
-The information elements defined in Table 8.4.2-3 are included in the request.
+5. If MSGin5G Client 1 is not authorized to send Aggregated message request, the Aggregated message request is not valid, or the message is stored for deferred delivery, the MSGin5G Server sends Aggregated message response to the MSGin5G Client 1.
+The information elements defined in Table 8.4.2-3 are included in the response.

-Table 8.4.2-3: Aggregated message reject (MSGin5G Server to MSGin5G Client)
+Table 8.4.2-3: Aggregated message response (MSGin5G Server to MSGin5G Client)